School of Medicine

 Clinical Assistant Professor, Medicine - Pulmonary, Allergy & Critical Care Medicine

 BioDr.
-Chen is a board-certified, fellowship-trained specialist in allergy/immunology and internal medicine.
+Chen is a double board-certified, fellowship-trained specialist in allergy and immunology and internal medicine.
 She is a clinical assistant professor in the Department of Internal Medicine, Division of Pulmonary, Allergy, and Critical Care Medicine at Stanford University School of Medicine.